strongself/MRefresh/README.md

 - a default implementation of the animatable view which calls *SVGPathManager* and asks it to provide the UIBezierPath object which will be drawn inside of animatable view's layer

 To sum up, you can:
-- take *most* SVG paths (though as of today arc command have not been implemented) and draw them in any combination when user pulls the scrollview,
+- take *most* SVG paths (though as of today arc command has not been implemented) and draw them in any combination when user pulls the scrollview,
 - provide your own custom animations to the pull-to-refresh view

 So here's a quick demo of what this library can do (we are drawing one of the FontAwesome SVG paths):